 In a Tarot spread with Pentacle court cards, they identify a sensible person, someone who is able to work hard to obtain material comforts that money can buy.
 Look for individuals like managers, bankers, accountants, or farmers.

 Swords — Element: Air

 Swords symbolize the element of Air, with intelligent, cerebral activity, as well as thought and lucid points of view.
 This suit represents the world of science and organized thinking.
 A preponderance of Swords refers to a state of mind as opposed to any concrete event.
 The reading could indicate passions for knowledge, learning, and observation.

 The individuals specified by Swords are intellectuals, people with the ability to analyze and organize information.
 However, they are unable to express inner feelings and emotions.
 They are highly educated individuals that seem distant, aloof, and cold.
 People of Swords possess strong emotions but have a hard time communicating those feelings.
 These are scientists, researchers, doctors, and military leaders.

 Cups — Element: Water

-Cups represent Water, which speak about the fluidity of emotions and feelings.
+Cups represent Water, which speaks about the fluidity of emotions and feelings.
 Water is the nurturer of life and development.
 It is the key component of our physical bodies as well as our inner passions.
-The prevalence of Cups in a Tarot reading talks of sensitivity, relationships and personal exchanges.
+The prevalence of Cups in a Tarot reading talks of sensitivity, relationships, and personal exchanges.
 It also refers to a bond with animals and all of nature.

-Readings where Cups court cards appear indicate a person that is highly emotional.
-For people ruled by Water, relationships and a healthy social life are vital.
-They are kind, generous, softhearted and they truly care about the welfare of others.
-They are psychiatrists, counselors and social workers.
+Readings where Cups court cards appear indicate a highly emotional person.
+Relationships and a healthy social life are vital for people ruled by Water.
+They are kind, generous, softhearted, and they truly care about the welfare of others.
+They are psychiatrists, counselors, and social workers.